Tingtttt01/Tingtttt01.github.io/_pages/about.md

 My research interest lies in the intersection of social support, interpersonal, family, health and technology-mediated communication.
 I am greatly fascinated by an ultimate question: how can we support each other to overcome challenges in this constantly changing world?

+Out of my academic world, I am crazy about getting close to the nature.
+I go hiking, climb mountains and ride a bike on a regular basis in my daily life, which I believe are all great means to reinvigorate myself.
+I have to say I enjoy the feeling of sweating and challenging my ceiling.

 If you are interested in talking with me, please feel free to email me at 22323065@zju.edu.cn

 # 🔥 News